 This art studio course introduces students to the elements and principles of design, art careers, and the foundational concepts of graphic design and visual communication.
 Students will use Inkscape, a vector program, to digitally draw and practice the skills and concepts that they learn.
 They will use the creative process to design, produce, revise, and present their digital artwork.
 No previous art knowledge is required for success in this course.
+Course may be taken for CTE or Art credit, but not both.
 Materials: Software - Inkscape (free download provided in course).
 System Requirements: Microsoft Windows XP, Windows Vista, or higher operating system; 300 MHz or faster processor; 512 MB of memory (RAM); 64MB of video RAM; OpenGL graphics card with 16 MB RAM; 3-button mouse; 1024 X 768 monitor resolution with 16-bit color; at least 2 GB of available hard drive space.